silversub/terraform/provider/direct-link-gateway-resources.md

 ## `ibm_dl_gateway`
 {: #dl-gwy}

 Create, update, or delete a direct link gateway by using the direct link gateway resource.
-For more information, see[about Direct Link](/docs/dl?topic=dl-dl-about).
+For more information, see [about Direct Link](/docs/dl?topic=dl-dl-about).
 {: shortdesc}

 ### Sample Terraform code to create direct link of dedicated type